arguiot/ProType/README.md

 </div>

 ## The docs can be found [here](https://github.com/arguiot/ProType/wiki)
+If you need help, you can go to the docs, and get your answers.
+Or you can submit an issue, and I'll try to answer you as fast as possible.
 ## Support
 ProType is a project that required a lot of work and effort.
 You can show your appreciation by leaving a ⭐️.
 But you can also contribute in a 'financial' way by giving to my [Patreon](https://www.patreon.com/bePatron?u=10987869)
 ## Contributing